 Seasoned Legal Counsel For Alabama Residents

 I tell my clients to think of a divorce as breaking up a business, except that it is a family business.
-A divorce case cannot end until all of the family assets have been divided; the payment of debts has been allocated between the parties; provisions have been made for the children (child custody, visitation); and a determination whether there is a dependant spouse such that alimony is required.
+A divorce case cannot end until all of the family assets have been divided; the payment of debts has been allocated between the parties; provisions have been made for the children (child custody, visitation); and a determination whether there is a dependent spouse such that alimony is required.

 Property settlement includes the division of marital assets and the allocation of marital debts.
 Alabama is an equitable division state for the purposes of property settlement.
 In a nutshell, Alabama does not require that a property settlement be equal – just that the marital assets and marital debts be divided equitably.
 Factors the trial court should consider, when making a property settlement include: